EPFL-LCN/pub-illing2021-neurips/README.md

     python -m GreedyInfoMax.vision.main_vision --help
 ```

 Training in general uses auto-differentiation provided by `pytorch`.
-We checked that the obtained updates are equivalent to evaluating the CLAPP learning rules for $W$ and $W^{pred}$, Equations (6) - (8).
+We checked that the obtained updates are equivalent to evaluating the CLAPP learning rules Equations (6) - (8).
 The used code for this sanity check can be found in `./vision/GreedyInfoMax/vision/compare_updates.py`.

 # Video